darrylwest/platform-mvc/README.md

 *A multi-language Model-View-Controller platform generation service...*
 - - -
 ## Overview
 The objective of this project is to define code generation tools that create Model View Controller projects for client or server independent of language.
-Standard MVC platforms have evolved from Java, Ruby, groovy with embedded jetty, and javascript for both client/browser and node/server applications.
+Standard MVC platforms have evolved from Java, Python, Ruby, groovy with embedded jetty, and javascript for both client/browser and node/server applications.

 The service is intended to run on a remote machine and accept requests for project generation with a supplied configuration.
 Project generation is completed and returned to the requestor as a tar or zip distribution.